Sigma117/CSG_Shop_Base/README.md

 More information on requaire [Project file](https://github.com/Sigma117/CSG_Shop_Base/blob/main/Negozio%20Elettronica%20FINALE%20V2.5.pdf)
 #### N.B.
 I'm sorry but at the moment the complete documentation is only available in Italian

-This Proeject includes alla the SQL queries
+## This Proeject includes alla the SQL queries
+The queries file it is [queries](https://github.com/Sigma117/CSG_Shop_Base/blob/main/query%20V5.3.SQL)

 # Usage